Sustainability for All

 Do you want to explore what the Sustainable Development Goals (SDG) mean and how they connect to your academic background?

 SUSTAINABILITY for ALL is a course with no classes.
-Learning is based on 12 online missions, which can be completed at each student’s own pace, and on occasional in-person activities, such as workshops and the final Hackathon, where attendance is mandatory.
-A digital community of mentors and professors will support students throughout the learning process and the completion of the missions.
+Learning is based on 12 online missions, which can be completed at each student’s own pace (in a friendly digital platform), and on three in-person, half-day sessions where attendance is mandatory.
+A digital community, supported by mentors and professors responsible for the course, will guide students through the learning process and mission completion.

 Why take this course?